pachyderm/docs/content/latest/deploy-manage/deploy/quickstart.md

     ```s
     pachctl connect grpc://localhost:80
     ```
-- If Authentication is activated (When you deploy with an enterprise key already set, for example), you need to run `pachct auth login`, then authenticate to Pachyderm with your mock User (username:`admin`, password: `password`), before you use `pachctl`.
+- If Authentication is activated (When you deploy with an enterprise key already set, for example), you need to run `pachct auth login`, then authenticate to MLDM with your mock User (username:`admin`, password: `password`), before you use `pachctl`.

-### You have deployed Pachyderm with Console
+### You have deployed MLDM with Console
-- To connect to your new Pachyderm instance, run:
+- To connect to your new MLDM instance, run:

     ```s
     pachctl config import-kube local --overwrite